 Tarasenko scores twice to lift Blues over Isles 4-3

-Vladimir Tarasenko knew he needed to step up with two of St. Louis' top centers, Paul Stastny and Jori Lehtera, out of the lineup.
-With Alexander Steen centering his line, Tarasenko scored twice to lead the Blues to a 4-3 win over the New York Islanders on Saturday night.
+Vladimir Tarasenko scored twice to lead the St. Louis Blues to a 4-3 win over the New York Islanders on Saturday night.
+Alexander Steen and Patrik Berglund also scored, and the Blues won their fourth straight game.

 Add your comments below